SFDO-Community-Sprints/npc-best-practices/docs/Industry Common Components/Data Processing Engine.md

 * When creating scheduled flows to automatically update your DPE definitions, it is important to consider timing and sequencing.
 If separate definitions referencing the same object(s) run at the same time, the runs may fail.
 Avoid this by scheduling runs at least 15 minutes apart.
 * Consider the sequence of your DPE definition scheduled runs.
 Are there any dependencies that require a certain definition to run before another?
     * Example: your custom DPE definition relies on updated donation totals, so needs to run after the Donor Gift Summary DPE definition completes
-* In multicurrency orgs, the currency of the Writeback User is used for calculations
+* In multicurrency orgs, the currency of the Writeback User is used for calculations.
 * Household accounts need to have a [Party Relationship Group record](https://sfdo-community-sprints.github.io/npc-best-practices/stakeholder-management/stakeholder-management-prerequisites/#householdswhats-different), and individuals need Account-Contact Relationships with the Household Account for the Donor Gift Summary DPE Definition to summarize correctly.

 **Maintaining DPE Definitions from Standard Templates**